-Extension Necessity Criticality Description Authority Key Identifier Required FALSE The SHA-1 Hash value of the Issuer Public Key Subject Key Identifier Required FALSE The SHA-1 Hash value of the Subject Public Key CRL Distribution Points Required FALSE The URL of CARLs announced by eCA Authority Information Access Required FALSE Two items included in this extension field: The URL to download the self-signed certificate of eCA The URL of OCSP services provided by eCA Certificate Policies Required FALSE This extension is used to indicate the certificate policies that used by the cross-certified CA and approved and permitted to use by eCA.
-The policy qualifier in this extension may be used to mark the published URL of this CPS as needed.
-One or more of the following OIDs may be contained in this extension: > CP OIDs defined in the ePKI CP. > CP OIDs defined by CA/Browser Forum referenced in the ePKI CP.
-Policy Mappings Required FALSE This extension is used to indicate the correspondences between the certificate policies of the cross-certified CA and the ones of eCA.
-It lists one or more pairs of CP OIDs.
-The pairing indicates eCA considers its CP OID
+Extension Necessity Criticality Description Authority Key Identifier Required FALSE The SHA-1 hash value of the root CA's public key.
+Subject Key Identifier Required FALSE The SHA-1 hash value of the cross-certified CA's public key.
+CRL Distribution Points Required FALSE The HTTP URL of the root CA's CRL service.
+Authority Information Access Required FALSE Two items of information included in this extension: The HTTP URL of the root CA's certificate.
+The HTTP URL of the root CA's OCSP responder.
+Certificate Policies Required FALSE This extension is used to indicate the certificate policies that the root CA approved and permitted the cross-certified CA to use.
+The policy qualifier field in this extension may be used as needed.
+When using this field, it may contain a CPS pointer qualifier that points to this CPS.
+One or more of the following CP OIDs may be contained in this extension: > CP OIDs defined in the ePKI CP. > the CA/Browser Forum-assigned OID(s) referenced in the ePKI CP.
+Policy Mappings Required FALSE This extension is used to indicate the correspondences between the certificate policies of the cross-certified CA and the ones of the root CA. It lists one or more pairs of CP OIDs.
+The pairing indicates the root CA considers its CP OID equivalent to

-Extension Necessity Criticality Description equivalent to the cross-certified CA's CP OID.
-The content in this extension can be one of the following: keyCertSign and cRLSign.
-(Default) Key Usage Required TRUE digitalSignature, keyCertSign and cRLSign.
-(If the cross-certified CA uses the private signing key to issue OCSP Responses, the bits of digitalSignature, keyCertSign, and cRLSign are asserted.)
+Extension Necessity Criticality Description the cross-certified CA's CP OID.
+TRUE The content in this extension can be one of the following: keyCertSign and cRLSign.
+(Default) Key Usage Required ➤ digitalSignature, keyCertSign, and cRLSign.
+(If the cross-certified CA uses the private signing key to issue OCSP responses, the bits of digitalSignature, keyCertSign, and cRLSign are asserted.)
 Basic Constraints Required TRUE Subject Type=CA Path Length Constraint= Set according to the needed certificate path length of the cross-certified CA.